HTS Bioinf - Process for updates to production pipelines

 Creating a deployable package

-A deployable package is created by triggering a job in Gitlab's CI.
+A deployable package is created by triggering a job in Gitlab's CI or locally.

 Transfer both the tgz